 What time should I arrive?

 Plan ahead!
 There is a security perimeter at Millennium Park.
 We advise arriving as early as you possibly can to this event as we do expect an extremely large crowd that regularly reaches capacity.
-Lawn seating is opened to the public at 3 p.m. following the set-up of the security perimeter.
+Lawn and Bowl seating is expected to open at 4:15 p.m. following the set-up of the security perimeter.
 Seating in the bowl is first come, first serve and fans begin lining up several hours before the scheduled concert start time of 6:15 p.m.
-Bowl seating may open as early as 3:30 p.m. prior to show time.

 Millennium Park staff are responsible for crowd control and the organization of lines and entry so please direct any questions on the day of the event to their team members.
 Visit Millennium Park’s website to plan your visit at: https://www.chicago.gov/city/en/depts/dca/supp_info/millennium_park_-planyourvisit.html